Libensemble/libensemble/docs/job_controller/overview.rst

 be runnable jobs).
 If an alternative job_controller, such as Balsam, is to be used, then these can be created as in the example.
-Once in the user-side worker code (sim/gen func), an MPI based job_controller can be retrieved without any need to specify the specific type.
+Once in the user-side worker code (sim/gen func), an MPI based job_controller can be retrieved without any need to specify the type.

 **Example usage (code runnable with or without a Balsam backend):**